 If you want some more crazy geology, your next stop should be the Hot Creek Geologic attraction off 395 east of the Mammoth airport.
 This is NOT a swimmable hot spring, but it’s worth visiting for the bubbling brew of geysers and pools.

 Now, on to Convict Lake.
 This lovely alpine lake is named after a bruhaha that ensued after a group of escaped prisoners hid out there.
 It’s worth visiting because it’s not too far off the main road and it’s very pretty.
 There is an easy 2.5 mile loop trail around the lake.
 The southeast side has some nice beaches for fishing and swimming and you can rent kayaks and boats from the local concessionaire.
 In addition, the tree leaves on this lake really pop in the fall.
+Get more info in our full guide to Convict lake, which include info on additional hikes, where to camp and how to rent a boat or kayak.

 If the lake is too crowded, then we suggest going a little further south and heading up McGee Creek.
 You can do as much or as little as you want of the 3.5 mile McGee Creek trail.
 This area is particularly nice in the late spring for wildflowers or for leaf peeping in the fall.